 Blue Homework Folder

 Your second grader will have a blue homework folder that will come home every day.
-This folder will contain notes from the school office and the classroom.
-One side of the folder will hold the homework or papers that need to be returned to school.
-The other pocket will be school information about upcoming events or papers that your child completed in class.
-Your child is to return the folder to school every day.
+This folder will contain notes from the school office and and your child’s work from the classroom.
+The blue folders should be emptied and returned to school every day.
 You may also use the folder to send any important notes to school.
+Your second grader is responsible for taking care of any papers inside.
+This is a great way to build independence!!

 When the school year begins, look for a specials schedule on our blog calendar.
 This will help you stay informed as to whether your child has gym, art, STEAM or music.
-Please remember that your second grader has to keep a pair of gym shoes at school for gym times.
+Please remember that your second grader has to keep a pair of gym shoes at school for gym.

 Healthy Peanut-Free Snacks

-We currently have students in our classroom with a peanut allergy so we will need to keep our learning spaces peanut free.
-There is also research supported information to indicate the negative effects of refined sugar on young, growing bodies.
+We currently have students in second grade with food allergies so we need to keep our learning spaces peanut-free.
+There is also research indicating the negative effects of refined sugar on young, growing bodies.
 Please read the labels on your food and choose items where sugar is listed as the 5th ingredient or even further down the list.
 Best snack foods include: applesauce, fruit, vegetables, yogurt, tortilla chips, pretzels, popcorn, raisins, crackers, bagel chips, and granola bars.
 More Healthy Snack Ideas

-Each child will have the opportunity to be the Super Kid for a week.
-In September, I will send home a special poster that each child will complete and return to school.
-The Super Kid will have a special spot in line and will also have Lunch Bunch time on Wednesdays.
-On Fridays, the Super Kid will share his/her special poster with the class.
+Each child has the opportunity to be the Super Kid in our class for a week.
+In September, I will send home a special paper for each child to complete and return to school.
+Each week we chose a new Super Kid.
+This child gets a special spot in line and has lunch with me and a friend on Wednesday.
+At the end of the week, the Super Kid shares his/her special poster with the class.